-Any delay, maneuver or action of any kind which is caused by any licensee to unlawfully divert gaming or other proceeds properly belonging to the Nation shall constitute grounds for taking sanctions against that licensee.
+Any delay, maneuver or action of any kind which is caused by any non-gaming employee, Key Employee, Primary Management Official, and/or vendor to unlawfully divert gaming or other proceeds properly belonging to the Nation shall constitute grounds for taking sanctions against that licensee.
 If the Gaming Commission finds an unlawful diversion was conducted or attempted, it shall sanction the licensee, report the matter to the appropriate law enforcement agency for further action and may take such other action as it deems necessary or appropriate.
 Sanctions may include the imposition of fines and/or the revocation, suspension, or limitation of, or refusal to renew, any license.